-Part 9 of the Electoral Act 2004 allows a political party, meeting certain criteria, to apply for registration on the register of political parties in the NT.
+Part 9 of the Electoral Act 2004 (the Act) allows a political party, meeting certain criteria, to apply for registration on the register of political parties in the Northern Territory.
 Registration is not compulsory for participation in the electoral process, but unregistered parties do not qualify for the benefits obtained by registration such as the inclusion of party names on ballot papers.

 The party's name, for a registered party, means the name under which the party is registered.